 Dental bonding can restore damaged teeth and give people the confidence to smile.
 This simple dental procedure can fix various defects or imperfections in teeth.
 The composite resin in dental bonding is applied and shaped to teeth to provide patients with natural and healthy-looking smiles.

 If you are interested in improving your smile, dental bonding may be the right option.
-John J. Killeen, DDS offers dental bonding in Slidell and the surrounding area.
+Chandler Goltz, DMD offers dental bonding in Slidell and the surrounding area.
 Call us today at (985) 570-9103 to learn more about our services or schedule an appointment.